ibm-cloud-docs/discovery-data/connect.md

    ```
    {: pre}

-1. If you are using version 2.1.3, edit `override.yaml` to include the following input.
+1. If you are using version 2.1.3 or later, edit `override.yaml` to include the following input.
 This file overrides any default settings that you choose.
 In the `label` and `value` fields, you must use the same string that you specified when you created the `crawler-pv.yaml` in step 1.
 Replace the `<>` and the content inside with the required information:

    ```bash
    core: